-Join Mikey Rogers for an in-depth discussion in this video Using the Paint Through tool and Eraser tool, part of Up and Running with MARI for Texture Painting.
+Join Mikey Rogers for an in-depth discussion in this video Using the Paint Through tool and Eraser tool, part of Learning MARI.

 - Before we explore brushes on the other tools, let's first import some images into our scene and start projecting onto our model.
 Let's create a new layer.
 I went ahead and removed all the other layers, so we can start from scratch.
 If we go over to our Image Manager, there's a button right here that will allow us to import images, so we'll click that and browse to a spot on our disk where we saved our reference images.
 We use reference images for now and we'll go ahead and bring in our actual textures in another movie.